kermitt2/entity-fishing/Readme.md

 *entity-fishing* is a **work-in-progress**!
 Latest release version is `0.0.3`.

 This version supports English, French, German, Italian and Spanish, with an in-house Named Entity Recognizer for English and French.
-The knowledge base includes 37 million entities from Wikidata.
+For this version, the knowledge base includes 37 million entities from Wikidata.

 **Runtime**: on local machine (Intel Haswel i7-4790K CPU 4.00GHz - 8 cores - 16GB - SSD)